cboulanger/bibliograph/doc/dev/index.md

 a dockerized setup is used.
 You need the following prerequisites:

  - Docker - See installation instructions on https://www.docker.com
+   On the Mac, make sure to use Docker Desktop >= v2.3.3.0, otherwise the performance of MariaDB/MySql is abysmal.
  - NodeJS, latest LTS - It is suggested to use [nvm](https://github.com/nvm-sh/nvm).

 First, run `npm install` to install all needed NPM modules.